 An Overview of Off-Campus Study at Denison

-In addition to semester, or year-long study abroad, shorter-term opportunities are also possible.
-Denison Seminars, semester-long credit-bearing courses with an off-campus travel component, are another way students can develop global competencies.
-Students can also participate in summer, short-term faculty-led credit-bearing seminars.
+In addition to semester, or year-long off-campus study options, shorter term opportunities are also possible.
+Denison Seminars, semester-long credit bearing courses with an off-campus travel component, are another way students can develop global competencies.
+Students can also participate in summer, short-term faculty-led credit bearing seminars.

 There are many other opportunities for students to apply and extend their off-campus learning.
 These include independent research, internships, and lectures that connect students to international educators and peers around the world.
-Off-Campus Study works closely with the Knowlton Center and Lisska Center to share information about the many global learning opportunities and resources available to Denison students.
+The Center for Global Programs (CGP) works closely with the Knowlton Center and Lisska Center to share information about the many global learning opportunities and resources available to Denison students.

-Balancing ParticipationDenison strives to accommodate the off-campus study proposals of all qualified students.
+Balancing ParticipationOur office works hard to accommodate the off-campus study proposals of all qualified students.
 There are, however, two related points that impact this policy.
-First, Off-Campus Study establishes limits on the number of participants in some programs in order to facilitate optimal integration into the range of experiential learning contexts and communities.
-Second, to facilitate the sustainable management of Denison's on-campus housing resources, slots for off-campus study in the fall semester are awarded on a first come, first served basis based on the time and date that the student submits an off-campus study application on the globaltools.denison.edu webpage.
+First, our office establishes limits on the number of participants in some programs in order to facilitate optimal integration into the range of experiential learning contexts and communities.
+Second, to facilitate the sustainable management of Denison's on-campus housing resources, slots for off-campus study in the fall semester are awarded on a first come, first served basis based on the time and date that a program application is opened for the student in our office.

 There are four exceptions to this policy:

 - the student is proposing a program that is only offered during the fall semester;

 - the student will be studying off campus during the senior year;

 - the student has a conflict with a specific course offering in her/his major program, as documented by the Academic Planning Form and confirmed by the appropriate department chair;

 - the student is on the team roster for a spring semester sport, as confirmed by the appropriate coach.

 Academic and Conduct Policies for Off-Campus Study